Scattering theory of thermal and bipolar thermoelectric diodes

 with $T_{R,F}=T$ and $T_{R,B}=T{+}\Delta T$.
-Hence to have both a thermoelectric and thermal diode effect it is sufficient that ${\cal T}(E)$ breaks electron-hole symmetris, so region 1 has a finite thermoelectric response~\cite{SM}.
-Note that the spatial asymmetry here is due to the position of the thermalization region with respect to the thermoelectric element.
+The spatial asymmetry here is due to the position of the thermalization region with respect to the thermoelectric element, which is enough to have $T_p^F\neq T_p^B$.
+A thermoelectric diode needs that ${\cal T}(E)$ breaks electron-hole symmetry, so region 1 has a finite electric response giving $\mu_p^F\neq\mu_p^B$~\cite{SM}.